Chagos Archipelago: Sovereignty dispute

-On 23 June 2017, the UNGA voted in favour of referring the territorial dispute between Mauritius and the United Kingdom to the ICJ in order to clarify the legal status of the Chagos Islands archipelago in the Indian Ocean.
-The motion was approved by a majority vote with 94 voting for and 15 against.
+The British government rejected any jurisdiction of the court to deliberate these matters.

 On 22 May 2019, the United Nations General Assembly debated and adopted a resolution that affirmed that the Chagos archipelago "forms an integral part of the territory of Mauritius."
 The resolution demanded that the UK "withdraw its colonial administration ... unconditionally within a period of no more than six months."
-116 states voted in favour of the resolution, 55 abstained and only 5 countries supported the United Kingdom.
+116 states voted in favour of the resolution, 56 abstained and 5 countries supported the United Kingdom.
 During the debate, the Mauritian Prime Minister, Sir Anerood Jugnauth, described the expulsion of Chagossians as "akin to a crime against humanity", while the United Kingdom continued to assert that it had no doubt about its sovereignty over the archipelago.
 The Maldives were one of the countries which supported the UK in the General Assembly vote.
-It stated that, if the Chagos Archipelago became inhabited, the Maldives claim to an extension of its Exclusive Economic Zone would be affected.
+It stated that, if the Chagos Archipelago became inhabited, the Maldives' claim to an extension of its Exclusive Economic Zone would be affected.
+China abstained in the 2019 UN vote, which was a step towards reaching an agreement to return the Chagos Archipelago to Mauritius.
 The resolution's immediate consequence was that the UN and other international organisations became bound by UN law to support the decolonisation of the Chagos Islands.

-On 25 February 2019, the ICJ delivered an advisory opinion that placing the Archipelago under British administration in 1965 was not based upon the free expression of the inhabitants and that it thus advised that the United Kingdom should relinquish the archipelago, including the strategic United States military base, for the establishment of which approximately 1,500 inhabitants had been deported.
-The British government rejected any jurisdiction of the court to deliberate these matters.

-China abstained in the 2019 UN vote, which was a step towards reaching an agreement to return the Chagos Archipelago to Mauritius.

-The UNGA voted in favour of setting a six-month deadline for the United Kingdom to withdraw from the Chagos Archipelago, which would then be reunified with Mauritius.
-The motion was approved by a majority vote with 116 voting for and 6 against.
-Fifty-six states, including France and Germany, abstained.